The Management and Executive Team

 The Camp BizSmart Board of Advisors

 The Advisors of Camp BizSmart’s youth entrepreneurship program include executives from respected companies like Apple, Google, and Cisco.
 Students receive their mentorship on highly relevant topics such as idea generation, customer requirements, budgets and cash flow, collaboration, and communication skills.
 Our Advisors include accomplished problem solvers and founders of successful companies, so they speak from experience when they inspire students to dream big, work hard, and play by the rules.
+They seek to give answers to questions they may have, such as what could be the best way to change marketing strategies when in a downward slump, how does rebranding work, and why use PR agencies in the first place?
 Their real-life experience is one of ways Camp BizSmart truly distinguishes itself from other business summer camps.

 Cristina Banks is a professor at the Haas School of Business at UC Berkeley, with expertise in human resources practices, and has served as the Director Undergraduate Programs for the Haas School.
 She has consulted with KIPP Charter Schools and was an early supporter of Bright Horizons Preschools.
 Through her career, she has founded, grown, and sold several businesses such as Right Management Consultants and Terranova.
 Cristina has served on several corporate boards, including Whole Foods.
 She currently sits on the Advisory Board of Leadership California and is president and founder of Lamorinda Consulting LLC.